-Novanym business names are invented names, created by branding professionals - so, although they can't be registered in advance as trademarks, they are more likely to be accepted for trademark registration than generic, descriptive business names.
+Yes.
+Novanym business names are invented names, created by branding professionals - so, although they can't be registered as trademarks in advance (before they are purchased), they are more likely to be accepted for trademark registration than generic, descriptive business names.

 Registering your name as a trademark gives you exclusive rights to the use of your name, and can prevent anyone else from using it.
 These rights are legally protected.

 The registration of your company or business name, however, is simply a legal obligation and allows you to trade legally, issue invoices ...and pay taxes.

 Although it can provide valuable protection, registering a trademark can be a time-consuming and costly exercise, and many businesses will not need this level of protection.

 Questions about registered company names

 No. Novanym sells trading names and domain names – not registered company names.

 You will have to register the business name with your regional/local authorities with your own personal and business details - it's not something we can do for you.

 What is a registered company or business name?